 stock, and "space frames."

-Trusses consist of struts and nodes:
+Trusses consist of struts

 Struts.
 Purely tension members could be made of rods; compression struts